 What will the overall student experience be like?

 Our Pre-College programs are intensive, highly challenging programs.
 The amount of work varies from program to program and also depends on how much time you want to personally invest.
 Remember this is not summer camp.
 APEA includes real college classes and the Pre-College Fine Arts programs are intense conservatory/studio programs.

 In general, the Carnegie Mellon Pre-College Programs are intense six-week programs modeled after the undergraduate experience.
 The Fine Arts programs are intended to help you determine if a conservatory/studio experience is what you're looking for at the college level.
 All programs send evaluations after the six-week experience.
 Pre-College is academically/artistically challenging, not at all like a recreational “summer camp” experience.

 Who teaches the classes?

-The APEA classes and Pre-College Fine Arts programs are taught by Carnegie Mellon faculty.
+The APEA classes, Pre-College Fine Arts programs and Computational Biology are taught by Carnegie Mellon faculty.
 Faculty/staff associated with our Entertainment Technology Center teach courses for the National High School Game Academy.

 How large are the classes?

 What does the daily schedule consist of?

 The daily schedule varies from program to program.
 For the APEA program, it depends on the classes that the students choose.
 Most classes do not begin prior to 8 am and conclude prior to 5 pm; however, some projects may allow or require students to work in the evenings on campus.
 Typically, students in the Fine Arts or National High School Game Academy have classes from 9:00 AM- 5:00 PM.

 When will we receive a class schedule?

 Class schedules for each student are distributed on Opening Day during the academic department meetings.
 APEA students will be able to select class options after being admitted.
 The Academic Directors finalize the class schedule for each student by Opening Day.

 Can my child get college credit for this?

 The courses in APEA are credit-bearing classes but students do not receive credit for the Pre-College programs in Art, Architecture, Design, Drama, Music or Game Academy.

 Can I arrange an interview with the Office of Admission this summer?